 From here, you can see the Skagit Valley and Teebone Ridge.
 A scrambling route will take you through a steep climb leading to Trappers Peak from where you can have clear views of all three Thornton Lakes trails.
 The main trail goes on to a smaller ridge that offers amazing views of the first lake as well as the Triumph Peak yonder.

-The trail is rugged on your way to the peak and sometimes may need you to use your hands to support the climb.
+The Thornton Lake trail is rugged on your way to the peak and sometimes may need you to use your hands to support the climb.
 There might be nothing much in terms of exposure, but you will have to be very careful in your footing since there are parts where a small misstep might send you precariously tumbling downhill.

 However, once at the peak (slightly below 6,000 feet), you will relish in extensive views of some of the best North Cascades attractions.
 You will see, right before you, the Picket Range with all its spiky, dagger-like tops and picturesque glaciers.
-To the west, you will have Mount Triumph looming, besides having a wonderful sight of the upper Thornton Lake trails way below.
+To the west, you will have Mount Triumph looming, besides having a wonderful sight of the upper Thornton Lake trail way below.

 On turning around, you’ll be met with remarkable sights of the Skagit River, with vast farmlands stretching all the way to the farthest horizon.
 You can also see the town of Newhalem snuggled beside Highway 20 (popularly known as the North Cascades Highway).